apache/nuttx/configs/sam4e-ek/README.txt

          2014-05-14: The touchscreen interface was successfully verified.

-         2014-05-14: The LCD interface is fully implemented.
-However, there is still a bug in in the LCD communications.
-The LCD ID is read as 0x0000 instead of 0x9325.
+         2014-08-20: The LCD interface is fully implemented and data appears to be transferred okay.
+However, there are errors in geometry that leave the LCD unusable still.

                      The LCD backlight appears to be functional.